Framework-R-D/phlex-design/doc/data_flow.rst

 .. graphviz:: graphviz/functional-programming-data-flow-hof.gv
    :align: center

-The above graph does not specify an implementation---assuming :math:`f` and :math:`g` are :ref:`pure functions<functional_programming:Pure functions>`, the same result is obtained if (a) full sequences are passed between the nodes, or (b) one element per sequence is passed at a time.
+The above graph does not specify an implementation---assuming :math:`f` and :math:`g` are pure functions (see :numref:`functional_programming:Pure functions`), the same result is obtained if (a) full sequences are passed between the nodes, or (b) one element per sequence is passed at a time.
 Whether option (a) or (b) is chosen as the processing implementation depends on the data and the overall constraints on the program.

 .. admonition:: Chris Green